cjheath/fig/README.md

 Px also generates browsable rail-road diagrams that use SVG in a web page.

+### To Build

+Check out this repository alongside checkouts of STRPP and Px, and say "make".

 ### Testing

 Px grammars use PEG, which does not require separate tokenisation, hence whitespace must be